Power Query is an ETL (Extract Transform and Load) tool that allows you to import data, transform it and load it into a destination.

 So what is Power Query in Power BI and Excel, what can it do, and what are its benefits and limitations?
 Power Query is a powerful tool from Microsoft used for transforming and preparing data.
 It allows you to easily connect to and transform data from a variety of sources.

 With Power Query, you can make your data clean and organized with just a few clicks.
 You don’t need to be a computer expert or write a lot of code.
 To help you transform your data, Power Query uses an intuitive, graphical interface.
 With every transformation, you see exactly what happens.

 In the Power BI ecosystem, the role of Power Query is to perform the extract, transform and load (ETL) of your data.
 This makes sure the data is in the right shape for your data model.

 So what can you do with it?

 You can accomplish a wide range of data transformation tasks with Power Query.
 Here are some of the things you can do with Power Query:

 - Connecting to data sources: Power Query makes it easy to connect to data sources, including databases, text files, spreadsheets, and cloud services.
 Once you connect to your data source, you can preview the data, select what you want to use, and transform it as needed.

-- Transforming and cleaning data: Power Query includes a range of built-in transformation functions that allow you to quickly clean, reshape, and transform your data.
+- Transforming and cleaning data: Power Query includes a range of built-in transformation functions that allow you to clean, reshape, and transform your data quickly.
 This means you can remove extra spaces, change formats, remove duplicates and more.
 You can also write custom functions using the Power Query M formula language.